 In many ways TikTok is similar to other social media platforms, but the level of which TikTok not only interacts with the viewer, but thinks like viewers to actively improve their experience through tailored content is above and beyond.

-The more robotic, scripted or branded the content, the worse it connects and engages with its viewers, leading it to become deprioritised by the algorithm.
+The more robotic, scripted or branded the content, the worse it connects and engages with its viewers, leading it to become deprioritized by the algorithm.

 Identifying the best TikTok metrics

-The best way to utilise TikTok from an agency and brand perspective is still fairly unknown, as the app is still very much an upper-funnel method of marketing.
+The best way to utilize TikTok from an agency and brand perspective is still fairly unknown, as the app is still very much an upper-funnel method of marketing.